 This is especially noticeable if there are many candidates for one position.
 The main disadvantage is the absence or minimization of an individual approach.
 Such an interview will be a good solution in the mass selection of line personnel – if you need to recruit a lot of employees in a short time and conduct a quick selection of personnel.

 The essence of the panel interview is that several company representatives communicate with the job seeker at the same time, each asking him different questions.
 The main advantage of this format is that each meeting participant can form his own opinion about the job seeker, and the hiring decision will be made collectively, as a result of a “consultation”.
 The main disadvantage is that you need to gather colleagues and take them away from the business.
 Suitable for recruiting personnel for highly qualified positions.

 Interview types by format

 According to the format of the interview, there are three types.
-The main one remains a personal interview.
+The main one remains a in-person interview.
 In this case, the job seeker comes to the office and communicates with the recruiter or employer representatives (in the case of a panel interview).
 The main plus is the ability to communicate in a work environment.
 The recruiter can not only communicate with the job seeker but also evaluate his appearance, emotional state, etc. In addition, you can immediately prepare and personnel documents for the interview.